Do You Need Pesos in Cancun? Cancun Currency Guide for 2025

 - Check with your bank to see if they have any partnerships with banks in Mexico: If your bank has a partnership with a Mexican bank, you can likely avoid added ATM fees when using your debit card to withdraw money in Mexico.

-- Only use official bank ATMs: Do your best to avoid using non-bank ATMs, as these are often less secure and setup with card skimmers.
+- Only use official bank ATMs: Do your best to avoid using non-bank ATMs, as these are often less secure and can be setup with card skimmers.
 Withdrawing money from bank ATMs at grocery stores or shopping centers is a safer option.
 Some of the most popular local banks in Cancun are Scotiabank, Santander, Bancomer, and Banorte.

 - Don’t carry large amounts of cash: It’s best to only carry the amount of cash that you need for your daily expenses in case of theft.
 Flaunting large amounts of cash can make you a target for theft or getting ripped off.
 It’s also a good idea to keep a backup credit or debit card (and some cash) in the hotel safe in case anything happens to your primary card.